BasKellerhuis/Expert-Panel-Reference-Standard-Bias/README.md

 Recreating the figures in the paper requires the nestedloop function from Rücker et al. (https://doi.org/10.1186/1471-2288-14-129)

-The Results.Rdata file includes the simulation results, known as `MSE_results` in the R script.
+The Results.Rdata file includes the simulation results, referred to as `MSE_results` in the R script.